Keep breasts, buttocks under wraps, CBS tells Grammy performers

 The fine was later thrown out and that decision was upheld by the U.S. Supreme Court in June 2012.
 CBS has expressed "deep regret" for the incident.

-The annual Grammy Awards ceremony honors the best musicians of the year, but is also a major promotional showcase for rising stars and upcoming albums.
+The annual Grammy Awards ceremony honours the best musicians of the year, but is also a major promotional showcase for rising stars and upcoming albums.

-In 2010, singer Pink performed upside down in a flesh-colored bodysuit, while Rihanna last year wore a plunging black dress on the red carpet.
+In 2010, singer Pink performed upside down in a flesh-coloured bodysuit, while Rihanna last year wore a plunging black dress on the red carpet.

 Performers at Sunday's three-hour show in Los Angeles include Rihanna, Justin Timberlake, Maroon 5, Frank Ocean, Alicia Keys and Elton John.